 Low ridership levels continued throughout 2021 and by early 2022, ridership levels began to increase and demand for service grew.
-In early 2022, public health orders were slowly lifted and more people began returning to work.
+In early 2022, public health orders were slowly lifted, and more people began returning to work.
 By April 2022, Metrolink restored 21% of services that were reduced during the pandemic.
 Metrolink is cautious about restoring additional service until ridership shows a stronger recovery.
 Programmatic and marketing recovery plans are underway by both Metrolink and RCTC to regain riders.

-FY 2022/2023 is the first-year post pandemic where RCTC has seen both returning and newly formed vanpools enroll in VanClub.
-VanClub ended FY 2021/22 with 33 vanpool routes in June 2022 and as of April 2023 has 41 active vanpool routes.
+FY 2022/2023 was the first year post pandemic where RCTC has seen both returning and newly formed vanpools enroll in VanClub.
+VanClub ended FY 2021/22 with 33 vanpool routes in June 2022 and ended FY 2022/23 with 37 vanpool routes in June 2023.
+As of March 2024, VanClub remains at 37 active vanpool routes.
+The static number of vanpools is a result of several vehicles terminating at the same time as new vanpools were being added.
+Terminations were mostly due to changes in work schedule, which deemed vanpooling no longer a viable option.
 Given the movement of employees returning to worksites, along with increases in congestion and higher fuel prices, the program anticipates continued growth over the next few fiscal years.

-The service plans and recovery strategies for both rail (Metrolink) and commuter vanpool (VanClub) are described in this five-year plan and it should be noted that the focus for the near-term will implement strategies to maintain and regain riders, including increasing safety and sanitization measures to meet customer needs.
-The proposed FY 2023/24 plan also provides flexibility to meet market changes since health provisions have been lifted and more people are returning to work.
-The service expansions and capital improvements set forth may be delayed as revenue and economic conditions are reassessed.
+The service plans and recovery strategies for both rail (Metrolink) and commuter vanpool (VanClub) are described in this five-year plan, and it should be noted that the focus for the near-term will implement strategies to maintain and regain riders, including increasing safety and assessing changing travel patterns to meet customer needs.
+The proposed FY 2024/25 plan also provides flexibility to meet market changes since remote work-from-home schedules have shifted peak travel periods.